cheerful/freckle-apidocs/content/v2/invoices.md

 hours_calculation
 : *Optional* **object**
-: The details of how to calculate the total dollar amount for hours worked.
+: The details of how to calculate the total amount for hours worked.
 The fields are:

     calculation_method
     : *Optional* **string**
-    : indicates what method will be used to calculate the total dollar amount for hours worked.
+    : indicates what method will be used to calculate the total amount for hours worked.
 Accepted values are:

         * `simple_hourly_rate`: a single hourly rate is used for across the entire invoice.
         * `custom_hourly_rates`: custom hourly rates can be defined for individual users via the `custom_hourly_rates` array.
 If no `custom_hourly_rate` is defined for an individual user, then the `simple_hourly_rate` is used for that user.